 Talk to your veterinarian about vaccinations for the most common preventable illnesses in your dog or cat.
 For dogs, this includes core vaccines for rabies, distemper, parvovirus, and adenovirus, as well, as non-core vaccines including Bordetella, parainfluenza, Lyme disease, leptospirosis, and canine influenza.
 For cats, this includes core vaccines for rabies, feline distemper, feline herpesvirus, calicivirus, and non-core vaccines including feline leukemia and Bordetella.
 Your veterinarian will discuss the vaccination timeline with you.

-Table 1 - Vaccination Schedule for Cats and Dogs
+Table 1 – Suggested Vaccination Schedule for Cats and Dogs